Data Seeding (New Backup Format)

 - Add a new local storage account.

-- Create a new backup plan using the storage account created in the previous step.
+- Create a new backup plan.
+On the Select Backup Storage step, the storage account created in the previous step.

 - Finish the backup wizard, then run the backup plan.